 Stay connected with LJMU

-The best way to stay in touch is to register for LJMU Connect and follow LJMU on LinkedIn.
+The best way to stay in touch is to register for LJMU Connect and follow the Student Futures team and LJMU on LinkedIn.

 - Join LJMU Connect, the home of our alumni community.
 Stay in touch with friends, boost your professional network, find out about social and networking events and reunions, and share your experiences with current students and future graduates.

-Follow the LJMU LinkedIn page and stay in touch.
+- Follow the Student Futures LinkedIn page and the LJMU LinkedIn page and stay in touch.
 Get all the latest updates about LJMU, make connections to help develop your career and search for job opportunities from around the world.